GSA/piv-guides/_devconfig/ssh.md

 At the PIV card password prompt, enter your PIN.
 You should see remote-host shell prompt.

 Note: The card reader may flash.
 Do not remove the PIV card until the login process has been completed.

+Enable PIV for Secure Shell (SSH) to a UNIX-like system from a Linux or a Mac OS X computer

+These procedures are intended for network and system administrators, or other IT professionals, who are responsible for the day-to-day network operations of Federal Government agencies.
+As part of their roles, these professionals will be authorized by their agencies to use secure methods to remotely access other computer hosts.

+Your PIV authentication key pair and public cert is exactly like using a self-signed cert and key pair to SSH The key pair and certificate are on hardware PIV card Ensure your workstation or jump server can recognize the credential and enabling the correct drivers on the client are included
+Hardware Requirements

+A Smart Card reader
+A PIV card
+A Linux or a Mac OS X computer correctly configured to use a PIV card for login, e.g. configure opensc.
+Procedures

+Obtain and Save Public Key from PIV card

+Insert your PIV card into your computer's card reader.

+Use the following command to save the user's public SSH key to a file and submit the file to Jump server administrator.
+Linux:

+	ssh-keygen -D /usr/lib64/opensc-pkcs11.so > mykey.pub
+Max OS X:

+	ssh-keygen -D /Library/OpenSC/lib/pkcs11/opensc-pkcs11.so > mykey.pub
+Configure Linux/Unix Jump Server (SSHD)

+Change the configuration in the /etc/ssh/sshd_config file.
+Then restart the sshd.

+	AuthorizedKeysFile /etc/sshd/authorized_keys/%u
+	PasswordAuthentication No
+Create the directory: /etc/sshd/authorized_keys.

+	mkdir /etc/sshd/authorized_keys
+To allow one user to have such access, place the user's PIV card's SSH public key in the following directory, according to the user's name: /etc/sshd/authorized_keys/[login ID].
+(Note: To ensure that access requirements are enforced, only a root user may modify this directory and its files.)

+Disable any alternative means of access (i.e., via passwords), as needed.

+Log in via SSH

+Insert your PIV card into your computer's card reader.

+Use the following command to log into the remote machine.
+Linux:

+	ssh -I /usr/lib64/opensc-pkcs11.so <remote-host>
+Mac OS X:

+ 	ssh -I /Library/OpenSC/lib/pkcs11/opensc-pkcs11.so <remote-host>
+At the PIV card password prompt, enter your PIN.
+You should see remote-host shell prompt.

+Note: The card reader may flash.
+Do not remove the PIV card until the login process has been completed.